woojiahao/bookit/Project Guide.md

 git push origin master
 ```

+***

+## Firebase
-## What is Firebase
+### What is Firebase?
-Firebase is a gay way to store data that gives me endles headaches, but regardless, it will be the method of database storage as well as user authentication that we will be using for the application.

-Firebase is something known as a NoSQL database, which means that it does not use conventional SQL queries to store/retrieve data, instead, firebase uses JSON to store the data.
+Firebase is known as a NoSQL database, which means that it does not use conventional SQL queries to store/retrieve data, instead, firebase uses JSON to store the data.

+### Firebase Resources:
 * [NoSQL Introduction](https://www.mongodb.com/nosql-explained)
 * [Firebase](https://firebase.google.com/)